tacocat1234/cr_game_sim/README.md

 recommended bot_deck.txt levels is 13 comapred to your 11, becuase bot is stupid.

 special note:
-all evos except witch and executioner, becuase they may be nerfed very soon more coming soon
+all evos except witch, because that ones hard to code more coming soon

 ## Troops